Entries are now invited for the Anthology Poetry Award.

 Terms and Conditions

-- To enter, submit an original, unpublished poem, written in English on the subject of ‘Freedom’ with a maximum of 40 lines.
+- To enter, submit an original, unpublished poem, written in English on the subject of ‘Dreams’ with a maximum of 40 lines.

 - There is no limit to the number of entries you can submit.